Connecting spin and statistics in quantum mechanics

 with

 where for the last equality we have used the fact that $s$ and $m$ are either both integral or both half-integral.
-Had we chosen the clockwise sense we would have obtained $F=\exp({+\rmi m 2\pi})$, which is also equal to $(-1)^{2s}$.
-The same result obtains when $m<0$ or when $\chi_a > \chi_b$.
+Had we chosen the clockwise sense we would have obtained $F=\exp({-\rmi m_a 2\pi})$, which is also equal to $(-1)^{2s}$.
+The same result obtains when $m_a,m_b<0$ or when $\chi_a > \chi_b$, or when first rotating the $\chi\sbl$s and then exchanging the $m\sbl$s.
 The case $\chi_a = \chi_b$ is of statistical weight zero and can be neglected.